-RDSMC=regional design, supervision and management consultant; ESO=environmental safeguards officer, SDO=social development officer, SSO=social safeguards officer, GRC = grievance redress committee; PD = project director; PMC = project management consultant; PMO = project management office, NEFIN = Nepal Federation of Indigenous Nationalities.
+ESO=environmental safeguards officer, SDO=social development officer, SSO=social safeguards officer, GRC = grievance redress committee; PD = project director; PMO = project management office, NEFIN = Nepal Federation of Indigenous Nationalities, WUA=Water User's Association.

-66. Record Keeping and Disclosure.
+58. Record Keeping and Disclosure.
 Records at the municipal-level will be kept by the concerned WUA or local bodies member secretary, of all grievances received, including contact details of complainant, date the complaint was received, nature of grievance, agreed corrective actions and the date of the incident and final outcome.
-The number of grievances recorded and resolved and the outcomes will be displayed/disclosed in the PMO office, WUA, and on the web, as well as reported in the safeguards monitoring reports submitted to ADB on a semi-annual basis.
+The number of grievances recorded and resolved and the outcomes will be displayed/disclosed in the PMO office, WUA, and on the web, as well as reported in the quarterly progress reports submitted to ADB on a quarterly basis.

 For any grievance escalated to RPMO/ Municipality level, the RPMO's Engineer assigned as GRM focal person will be responsible for record-keeping, calling of GRC meetings and timely sharing of information with WUA or municipalities.
-For grievances escalated to PMO and above, the PMO's SSO will be responsible for maintenance of records, sending copies to RPMO and WUA for timely sharing of information with the person filing complaint.
+For grievances escalated to PMO and above, the PMO's SSO will be responsible for maintenance of records, sending copies to RPMO and Municipality/ WUA for timely sharing of information with the person filing complaint.

-- 67. Periodic Review and Documentation of Lessons Learned.
+- 59. Periodic Review and Documentation of Lessons Learned.
 The PMO's SSO will periodically review the functioning of the GRM at municipality or WUA level and field level and record information on the effectiveness of the mechanism, especially on the project's ability to prevent and address grievances.
-Indicators pertaining to grievance redress (no. of grievances received, no. redressed/resolved to be reported by Member Secretary, WUA to RPMO SDO, and by RPMO to PMO SSO) in monthly and quarterly progress reports. - 68.
+Indicators pertaining to grievance redress (no. of grievances received, no. redressed/resolved to be reported by Member Secretary, WUA to RPMO SDO, and by RPMO to PMO SSO) in monthly and quarterly progress reports. - 60.
 Costs.
 All costs involved in resolving the complaints (meetings, consultations, communication and reporting/information dissemination) at local (field/ward/municipal) level will be borne by the concerned focal organizations at each level: WUA at local level, and municipality at municipal level; and PMO at central level.
 Cost estimates for grievance redress are included in resettlement cost estimates.